 I generally have a hard time with Pilates instructors who get into stuff like this and get off the basic task of just teaching the exercises and keeping it simple!
 But I love this article – a teacher explaining how her attention to the workings of a students feet made an immense difference!

-After all, it is said (by Pilates Elders) that Joseph Pilates worked in a very different way with people who came to him with physical problems – his instruction for beginners was simple and easy to learn.
-His work with injured dancers and cancer survivors was very differennt and in my view nothing short of miraculous!
+After all, it is said (by best medicine online viagra) that Joseph Pilates worked in a very different way with people who came to him with physical problems – his instruction for beginners was simple and easy to learn.
+His work with injured dancers and cancer survivors was very different and in my view nothing short of miraculous!

 Have a look at how this Pilates teacher did a little magic of her own!

 The Sole of Pilates™ – Part One: The Miracle of Foot Rolling

 I saw it with my own eyes.
 With just a few minutes of foot work, my client’s gait was transformed.
 He walked across the room without pulling his knees together.
 “Walk some more,” I asked him, still trying to grasp that such a substantial adjustment could take hold instantaneously.
 He continued to walk around the room with newly balanced hips, smoothly rolling through his feet, and feeling lighter and less fatigued.
 As a Pilates teacher, I am continually in pursuit of balance in my client’s bodies and my own, and this confirmed why my latest focus is on feet.